medalieli/atlas-enterprise-rag-platform/README.md

 - DOCX citations use section identity and exact excerpts rather than fabricated visual page highlights.
 - Tenant isolation is enforced and integration-tested at the application/query layer; PostgreSQL Row-Level Security is not enabled.
 - Published evaluation numbers come from small synthetic regression fixtures.
+- Multilingual evaluation currently focuses on English and French.
+Other languages are not presented as equally validated, and PostgreSQL `simple` search deliberately does not provide language-specific stemming.
 - External content connectors, SCIM provisioning, streaming responses, and action-taking tools are outside the current release.

 ## Documentation